bgotink/kdl/documentation/src/api/dessert.md

 }
 ```

-Deserializers and serializers that implement the `deserializeFromNode` and `serializeToNode` respectively are responsible for copying any comments and formatting from the original node being deserialized to the final serialized node.
+Deserializers and serializers that implement the `deserializeFromNode` and `serializeToNode` functions respectively are responsible for copying any comments and formatting from the original node being deserialized to the final serialized node.